 When you run the macro, you will be able to see the central topic text before and after it is changed, without using a breakpoint.
 Although this example is trivial, this is a useful technique for revealing internal status information to aid debugging.
 Many of the code samples in this documentation use Debug.Print to show output from the code.

-Challenges
+Mindjet for Windows API Challenges

 See if you can work out how to do the following.
 Suggested solutions are in the example below.